MicrosoftDocs/quantum-docs-pr/articles/quantum-QR-FileStructure.md

 }
 ```

-An operation whose body contains repeat-until-success loops or measurements
+An operation whose body contains repeat-until-success loops, set statements, and/or measurements
 or that calls another operation that does not support the `Controlled` functor
 may not specify the `auto` keyword.